Pyrolysis of Organic Molecules: Applications to Health and Environmental Issues

 About the author (2009)

-Dr. Serban C. Moldoveanu is Senior Principal Scientist at R. J. Reynolds Tobacco Company.
-His research activity is focused on various aspects of chromatography including method development for the analysis by GC/MS, HPLC, and LC/MS/MS of natural products and cigarette smoke.
+Serban C. Moldoveanu was Senior Principal Scientist at R. J. Reynolds Tobacco Company, USA, and retired at the end of 2023.
+His research activity was focused on various aspects of chromatography including method development for the analysis by GC/MS, HPLC, and LC/MS/MS of natural products and cigarette smoke.
 He has also performed research on pyrolysis of a variety of polymers and small molecules.
-He has over 100 publications in peer reviewed journals, eleven books, and several chapter contributions.
-He is a member of the editorial board of the Journal of Analytical Methods in Chemistry.
+He has written over 150 publications in peer reviewed journals, eleven books, and several chapter contributions.
+He is a member of the editorial board of the Journal of Analytical Methods in Chemistry and of Frontiers in Chemistry.

 Bibliographic information